Weekly Notices from Steyning Parish Church

 Concerts in Church

-Saturday, 4 July (at 6pm): Jazz Vespers by Riverboat Shuffle in aid of Family Support Work.
-Tickets £15 to include a welcome drink on arrival, available from Steyning Bookshop or members of the FSW team after services.
+- Next Saturday, 4 July (at 6pm): Jazz Vespers by Riverboat Shuffle in aid of Family Support Work.
+Tickets £15 to include a welcome drink on arrival, available from Steyning Bookshop or from Penny Warner or other members of the FSW team after services.

 Children’s Church